sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 * hindering of the investigation itself, e.g., by not engaging with it to the fullest extent possible, creating community dissent around it, etc
 * promoting decision making on ``sktime`` governance that would weaken accountability, transparency, decision making capacity, investigation practices, or adherence to best practice in resource allocation
-* substantial "value" of the resource allocation decision in question, e.g., in the order of a month's living wages or above